Corporate Business Law – Commercial Lawyers Parramatta

 Apart from the Constitution of a company regulating the internal activities of a company the Act prescribes how a corporation may act at law.
 A company may enter into contracts for the sale or purchase of land by executing a contract under common seal or a third party may assume that a company has authorised directors to sign a contract without the seal (Sections 127 and 129 of the Act).

 A company’s day to day affairs are conducted by the directors.
 As a company is a legal entity in its own right the director/s of a company shall only be personally liable for the acts of a company in limited circumstances (e.g. insolvent trading under the Act).
 Otherwise, a company is responsible for its own acts and omissions and any liability of shareholders is limited to any unpaid capital on shares owned by the shareholders.

 As a result of amendments and commencement of the Corporations Act 2001 (formerly the Corporations Law) a company since 2001 is permitted to have a sole director (previously minimum of 2 directors).
 Although the directors of the company are responsible for the day to day conduct of the company the ultimate control of the company rests with the shareholders who have the power to appoint or dismiss directors.

 The company as Trading Entity

-Prior to determining whether a company is the appropriate structure to acquire property or undertake a business you should consult with your accountant as to the benefits or disadvantages arising from utilisation of a corporate structure rather than the alternative business arrangements (e.g. sole trader; discretionary trust).
+Prior to determining whether a company is an appropriate structure to acquire property or undertake a business you should consult with your accountant as to the benefits or disadvantages arising from the utilisation of a corporate structure rather than the alternative business arrangements (e.g. sole trader; discretionary trust).

 Apart from the apparent benefit of limited liability by trading as a company the other benefits that arise by utilising a proprietary limited company involve:-

 A company survives the death of a director or shareholder (perpetual succession);

-A company is an entity which may be sold by the transfer of shares;
+A company is an entity that may be sold by the transfer of shares;

 A company may distribute profit by way of dividend at its discretion;